 The heritage of a physician's social conduct emerged from acknowledged community standards dating back to the Oath of Hippocrates.
 A critical aspect of medical students' professional development is to assign one's self to a life guided by a code of ethics, endorsing a commitment to moral, ethical, and professional fidelity.
 Therefore, all students of the School are expected to pledge their allegiance to upholding a professional honor code.
-This honor code was designed to foster a culture of personal integrity and intellectual development during students' quest to become licensed doctors of medicine.
+This honor code was designed to foster a culture of personal integrity, collaborative teamwork, and intellectual development during students' quest to become licensed doctors of medicine.

 Medical Student Honor Code Pledge

 At the Convocation and White Coat ceremony, a representative of the School Student Council leads the class in reciting the following Medical Student Honor Code Pledge:

 I publicly acknowledge and accept the privileges and responsibilities given to me today as a physician in training and dedicate myself to provide care to those in need.

 I will approach all aspects of my education with honesty and integrity, embracing opportunities to learn from patients, teachers, and colleagues.

 I will value and respect the knowledge and wisdom of the physicians who have preceded me.